alexnm/house-moldovan-blog/src/posts/itineraries/uzbekistan.md

 ---
 layout: layouts/itinerary.njk
-pageTitle: On the Silk Road
+pageTitle: Follow the Silk Road in Uzbekistan
 subTitle: A cultural trip in beautiful Uzbekistan
 headline: Khiva, Bukhara, Samarkand and much more.
 Uzbekistan is one of the hidden cultural gems of central Asia and definitely a must visit
 coverThumb: /img/uzbekistan/registan.jpg